elliotshannon/elliotshannon.github.io/_pages/notes.md

 {% include base_path %}

 These are a collection of notes I have created over time.
-There are likely many errors, use with caution.
+There are likely many errors.
+Please use with caution.

 ## Michigan State University Statistics Prelim Exam